iseeyoucopy/U-232-Trinity-RC/README.md

 All Respect goes to Mindless for keeping and coding all this versions

+Thanks to darkalchemy for idea of scrapbook multicache

 All Credit goes to the original code creators

 The original coders of torrentbits and especially to CoLdFuSiOn for carrying on the legacy with Tbdev.